twitchtv/twirp/CONTRIBUTING.md

 ### Requirements

  * Twirp officially supports the last 3 releases of Go.
+ * Protobuf version 3.x.x to generate code with the protoc command.
  * The Python implementation uses Python 2.7.
- * Protoc v3 to generate code.
+As such, it is not suitable for production use in its current form.
  * For linters and other tools, we use [retool](https://github.com/twitchtv/retool).
 If `make setup` is not able to install it, you can install it in your path with `go get github.com/twitchtv/retool` and then install tools with `retool build`.

 ### Running tests